cxncur/hyprland/README.md

 # Hyprland Ricing Setup

 Welcome to my Hyprland ricing setup!
-This repository contains my configuration files for a sleek, modern, and functional Hyprland desktop environment with a Wlogout power menu, a custom Wofi app launcher, and a semi-transparent Kitty terminal.
+This repository contains my configuration files for a sleek, modern, and functional Hyprland desktop environment with a Wlogout power menu, a custom Rofi app launcher, and a semi-transparent Kitty terminal.

 ## Screenshots
 ![Desktop](screenshots/desktop.png)